 I’ve dressed them up with a blazer, shirt, tie, and nice shoes.
 I’ve dressed them down with a casual button down, sweater, and sneakers.
-I’ve worn then to nice dinners and casual food stand lunches.
+I’ve worn them to nice dinners and casual food stand lunches.
 I’ve worn them lying in the grass in the park, walking on the beach, and to Broadway shows.
 They’ve never looked out of place.

 They are lightweight and comfortable.
 I’ve never felt they were too cold or warm because they regulate temperature very well.
 They move and stretch comfortably.
 And, in anything besides a heavy rain storm, water has just beaded right off of them.
 Even in that heavy rain they dried quickly once inside and never felt clingy and clammy when they were wet.

 They have a nice, well hidden, zippered security pocket in the seam of the right hand pocket.
 It’s a full pocket and once zipped can’t be seen easily, thus your belongings always feel secure.